xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 As our API expects all request bodies to be JSON encoded, we also need to set the `Content-Type` header to `application/json`.

 In the following examples, we are going to use three environment variables: `$URL`, `$BACKOFFICE_TOKEN`, and `$FRONTOFFICE_TOKEN`.
-To try the examples you need first to set them to the values for your system:
+To try the examples you need to set them to the values for your system beforehand:

 ```bash
 export URL="<url>"